babyfish-ct/graphql-provider/doc/mutation.md

   }
 }
 ```
-You will get a return message like this
+You will get a response message like this
 ```
 {
   "data": {